-My Safeway also carries Foster Farms® thin-sliced boneless, skinless breast fillets (among other selections).
-While they are great for a quick, weeknight meal, they don’t work as well in this recipe.
-The thin ones will cook far too quickly for this one pan meal, leaving you with undercooked vegetables, burned chicken, or both.
+Do not substitute with the thin-sliced boneless, skinless breast fillets for this recipe.
+While they are great for a quick, weeknight meal, they will cook far too quickly for this one pan meal, leaving you with undercooked vegetables, burned chicken, or both.

 The rub for this recipe will seem like a lot, but I encourage you to use it all.
-I chop everything by hand, but you could also put the rub ingredients into a food processor or mini chopper and blend it up that way as well.
+I chop everything by hand, but you could also toss the ingredients in your blender and chop it up that way instead.
 It kind of resembles a chimichurri sauce, but with a lot more garlic.